 Dungeons & Dragons is a game that’s all about cooperating with your fellow players (for the most part, at least).
-Sure, you and your character have your own motivations, but hopefully, those motivations line up with the rest of the party.

 2. Playing a Disruptive Character

 DMs and other players hate it when a player decides that their goal is simply to mess with the game for their own amusement.

 Does D&D have ways for you to steal from other members of your party?
 Yes.
 Are you technically within the game’s boundaries if you attack a teammate or obstruct them from doing something?
 Yes.

 Unless it’s been clearly established at the start of the campaign and you’ve all agreed to play a player-versus-player type of D&D, you should assume that this kind of behavior is unacceptable.

 Similarly, you might think it’s funny to play a braindead character who ruins the moment all the time.
 But the next time you feel like running into a room of enemies and putting the group in peril, you may want to reconsider for their sake.

 Any time you’re about to do something, just take a second to think about whether it impedes the other players’ fun.
 It can be interesting every once in a while, but not all the time.

 Metagaming when you use the information you have as a player to influence the decisions of your character.

 You may have figured out that the enemy has an armor class of 14, but does your character know that?
 As a player, you might want to back off and avoid them.
 Your character may not feel the same.